 This programme offers outstanding specialist tuition combined with extensive academic contact and studio access.
 As a Master’s student you benefit from:

-- Exclusive access to contemporary creative industry expertise, workshops, and internships through our partners including leading digital and print media publisher Hearst Magazines UK, publisher of titles including Digital Spy, ELLE, Esquire, and Elle Decoration.
+- Exclusive access to contemporary creative industry expertise, workshops, and the possibility to participate in yearly mentorships through our partners, including leading digital and print media publisher Hearst Magazines UK, publisher of titles including Digital Spy, ELLE, Esquire, and Elle Decoration.

 - Expert tuition from industry-active professional designers, artists, visual communicators and researchers with a passion for teaching.